aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.390.0 (2018-10-22 16:20 UTC)
+* AutoScaling (3.3.7.0)
+	* Updated to use new Core, version 3.3.28.0
+	* Deprecated properties resulting in non-Universal DateTime values being handled as if they were Universal.
+Created new replacement properties that honor the DateTimeKind, such properties are marked with the "Utc" suffix.
+All DateTime properties now consider DateTime values of type Unspecified as if they were Local.
+* CloudWatch (3.3.9.0)
+	* Updated to use new Core, version 3.3.28.0
+	* Deprecated properties resulting in non-Universal DateTime values being handled as if they were Universal.
+Created new replacement properties that honor the DateTimeKind, such properties are marked with the "Utc" suffix.
+All DateTime properties now consider DateTime values of type Unspecified as if they were Local.
+* EC2 (3.3.66.0)
+	* Updated to use new Core, version 3.3.28.0
+	* Deprecated properties resulting in non-Universal DateTime values being handled as if they were Universal.
+Created new replacement properties that honor the DateTimeKind, such properties are marked with the "Utc" suffix.
+All DateTime properties now consider DateTime values of type Unspecified as if they were Local.
+* ElastiCache (3.3.7.0)
+	* Updated to use new Core, version 3.3.28.0
+	* Deprecated properties resulting in non-Universal DateTime values being handled as if they were Universal.
+Created new replacement properties that honor the DateTimeKind, such properties are marked with the "Utc" suffix.
+All DateTime properties now consider DateTime values of type Unspecified as if they were Local.
+* ElasticBeanstalk (3.3.11.0)
+	* Updated to use new Core, version 3.3.28.0
+	* Deprecated properties resulting in non-Universal DateTime values being handled as if they were Universal.
+Created new replacement properties that honor the DateTimeKind, such properties are marked with the "Utc" suffix.
+All DateTime properties now consider DateTime values of type Unspecified as if they were Local.
+* IoT (3.3.20.0)
+	* Updated to use new Core, version 3.3.28.0
+	* Deprecated properties resulting in non-Universal DateTime values being handled as if they were Universal.
+Created new replacement properties that honor the DateTimeKind, such properties are marked with the "Utc" suffix.
+All DateTime properties now consider DateTime values of type Unspecified as if they were Local.
+* IoT1ClickDevicesService (3.3.1.0)
+	* Updated to use new Core, version 3.3.28.0
+	* Deprecated properties resulting in non-Universal DateTime values being handled as if they were Universal.
+Created new replacement properties that honor the DateTimeKind, such properties are marked with the "Utc" suffix.
+All DateTime properties now consider DateTime values of type Unspecified as if they were Local.
+* IoTAnalytics (3.3.5.0)
+	* Updated to use new Core, version 3.3.28.0
+	* Deprecated properties resulting in non-Universal DateTime values being handled as if they were Universal.
+Created new replacement properties that honor the DateTimeKind, such properties are marked with the "Utc" suffix.
+All DateTime properties now consider DateTime values of type Unspecified as if they were Local.
+* MobileAnalytics (3.3.2.0)
+	* Updated to use new Core, version 3.3.28.0
+	* Deprecated properties resulting in non-Universal DateTime values being handled as if they were Universal.
+Created new replacement properties that honor the DateTimeKind, such properties are marked with the "Utc" suffix.
+All DateTime properties now consider DateTime values of type Unspecified as if they were Local.
+* Neptune (3.3.4.0)
+	* Updated to use new Core, version 3.3.28.0
+	* Deprecated properties resulting in non-Universal DateTime values being handled as if they were Universal.
+Created new replacement properties that honor the DateTimeKind, such properties are marked with the "Utc" suffix.
+All DateTime properties now consider DateTime values of type Unspecified as if they were Local.
+* RDS (3.3.32.0)
+	* Updated to use new Core, version 3.3.28.0
+	* Deprecated properties resulting in non-Universal DateTime values being handled as if they were Universal.
+Created new replacement properties that honor the DateTimeKind, such properties are marked with the "Utc" suffix.
+All DateTime properties now consider DateTime values of type Unspecified as if they were Local.
+* Redshift (3.3.9.0)
+	* Updated to use new Core, version 3.3.28.0
+	* Deprecated properties resulting in non-Universal DateTime values being handled as if they were Universal.
+Created new replacement properties that honor the DateTimeKind, such properties are marked with the "Utc" suffix.
+All DateTime properties now consider DateTime values of type Unspecified as if they were Local.
+* S3 (3.3.26.0)
+	* Updated to use new Core, version 3.3.28.0
+	* Deprecated properties resulting in non-Universal DateTime values being handled as if they were Universal.
+Created new replacement properties that honor the DateTimeKind, such properties are marked with the "Utc" suffix.
+All DateTime properties now consider DateTime values of type Unspecified as if they were Local.
+* SimpleEmail (3.3.7.0)
+	* Updated to use new Core, version 3.3.28.0
+	* Deprecated properties resulting in non-Universal DateTime values being handled as if they were Universal.
+Created new replacement properties that honor the DateTimeKind, such properties are marked with the "Utc" suffix.
+All DateTime properties now consider DateTime values of type Unspecified as if they were Local.
+* SimpleNotificationService (3.3.2.0)
+	* Updated to use new Core, version 3.3.28.0
+	* Deprecated properties resulting in non-Universal DateTime values being handled as if they were Universal.
+Created new replacement properties that honor the DateTimeKind, such properties are marked with the "Utc" suffix.
+All DateTime properties now consider DateTime values of type Unspecified as if they were Local.
+* WorkDocs (3.3.6.0)
+	* Updated to use new Core, version 3.3.28.0
+	* Deprecated properties resulting in non-Universal DateTime values being handled as if they were Universal.
+Created new replacement properties that honor the DateTimeKind, such properties are marked with the "Utc" suffix.
+All DateTime properties now consider DateTime values of type Unspecified as if they were Local.
+* Core 3.3.28.0
+	* Update to support DateTime serialization fixes in service libraries.
+	* All services packages updated to require new Core

 ### 3.3.389.0 (2018-10-19 20:49 UTC)
 * SimpleSystemsManagement (3.3.34.0)
 	* Rate Control feature release for State Manager.
 Users now have the ability to apply rate control parameters similar to run command to their association in state manager console or CLI.